offshoredao/poc-crossitem-dnft/README.md

 We see a new generation of the internet full of new possibilities.
 Where, your creativity is valued and your digital objects belong to you.<br>
 In this repository we will redifine the concept of Metaverse by proving interoperability among different NFT collections.

-## A case for using SVG to achieve interaperable dynamic NFTs.
+## A case for using SVG to achieve interoperable dynamic NFTs.

 ### First case: Decentraland wereables.